swiftlang/swift-package-manager/Documentation/Usage.md

-Let’s see another example of using [IJG’s JPEG library](http://www.ijg.org) from an executable which has some caveats.
+Let’s see another example of using [IJG’s JPEG library](http://www.ijg.org) from an executable, which has some caveats.

 Create a directory called `example`, and initialize it as a package that builds an executable: